Nish-github-sys/Inheritance-in-CPP/README.md

 ```

-**-->Private:** In C++, **private** members of a class are accessible **only within the class** in which they are declared.
+<h3>-->Private:</h3> In C++, **private** members of a class are accessible **only within the class** in which they are declared.
 They cannot be accessed directly by objects of the class or by derived classes.
 Private access is used to **restrict direct access** to sensitive data, ensuring **data encapsulation and security**.
 It helps in controlling how class members are modified or used, typically through public member functions.

 ```